openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _inlined_description: _

-Queries the current OpenGL matrix state  Returns the specified matrix as held by the renderer's current matrix stack.
+Query the current (oF internal) Transformation Matrix state.